AIDAX/aidax-hub/tutorials/aidax/why-four-types-of-capture.md

 >
  - Captured information even if it is anonymous visitor
  - All this information is also available for targeting in metric and profiles

+If you want to know how our system works under the hood, visit [Project session.](https://github.com/AIDAX/aidax/wiki/Project)

 ----------
 ##References